tldr-pages/tldr/pages/common/git-setup.md

 `git setup`

-- Create a Git repository in a specific directory, add all files and make a commit with the added files:
+- Create a Git repository in a specific directory and commit all files:

 `git setup {{path/to/directory}}`